Steven L. Peck

 Steven L. Peck (born July 25, 1957) is an American evolutionary biologist, poet, and novelist.
 His literary work is influential in Mormon literature circles.
 He is a professor of biology at Brigham Young University (BYU).
-He grew up in Moab, Utah and lives in Pleasant Grove, Utah.
+He grew up in Moab, Utah, and lives in Pleasant Grove, Utah.

 After studying at BYU and the University of North Carolina at Chapel Hill, Peck received his PhD from North Carolina State University in biomathematics and entomology.
 He has taught bioethics and philosophy of biology in addition to other biology classes, and teaches that evolution is not at odds with religious faith.

 Peck's fiction often defies genre conventions and discusses philosophical themes.
 Critics have praised his unusual stories for their emotional power and their analytical approach to Mormon themes.
 Both The Scholar of Moab and Gilda Trillum received the Association for Mormon Letters (AML) award for best novel, and Peck received the Smith-Petit Lifetime award from the AML in 2021.

 Education and career

-As a child, Peck enjoyed playing with toy dinosaurs and outdoors.
+As a child, Peck enjoyed playing with toy dinosaurs and being outdoors.
 His father was a social worker who ran a camp in the Rocky Mountains.

 After failing high school history, Peck studied to receive his GED.

-He joined the army after the Vietnam war and was reactivated in the Church of Jesus Christ of Latter-day Saints (LDS Church) shortly afterwards.
+He joined the Army after the Vietnam War, and was reactivated in the Church of Jesus Christ of Latter-day Saints (LDS Church) shortly afterwards.
 He served an LDS mission in Arkansas.

-Peck received a bachelor's degree in 1986 from BYU in statistics and computer science with a minor in zoology.
+Peck received a bachelor's degree in 1986 from BYU in statistics and computer science, with a minor in zoology.
 He received a master's degree from University of North Carolina at Chapel Hill in environmental biostatistics, and his PhD from North Carolina State University in biomathematics and entomology in 1997.
 His dissertation was titled "Spatial Patterns and Processes in the Evolution of Insecticide Resistance."

 He started teaching in the biology department at BYU in 2000, where he teaches bioethics and the history and philosophy of biology, among other classes.

 In his work on decreasing insect-borne illness, Peck has worked as a consultant on projects with the United Nations International Atomic Energy Agency and the U.S. Department of Agriculture.
 He has also worked on a consultant project with the Korean Federation of Science and Technology.